change-metrics/monocle/README.md

 # Monocle

-The purpose of Monocle is to provide insights on the way changes are produced in your team on GitHub and Gerrit.
+The main idea behind Monocle is to detect anomalies in the way changes are produced in your project on GitHub and Gerrit.

+Each team is unique in its way of working: how to do code reviews, how many reviewers, how to do CI, is self merge allowed...

-The philosophy is to let you visualize and explore metrics that are relevant to the way you work.
+So the philosophy behind Monocle is to let you visualize and explore metrics that are relevant to the way you work.

 For example, your team may want to know:

 - what is the ratio of created changes vs merged changes?
-- is there a good balance between change creation and change reviews?
+- is there a good balance between change creations and change reviews?
 - what is the ratio of abandoned changes?
 - what are the collaboration patterns between the team members?
 - how long does it take to merge a change?
 - average delay for the first comment or review?
 - long standing changes?
 - do we have new contributors?

-The main idea behind Monocle is to detect anomalies in your development process.

 Here is a graph representing what has been going on during a period of time: